-Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2021 and 2020
+Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2022 and 2021

-- Under U.S. GAAP, premiums for financial guaranty insurance contracts are earned using a constant yield method based on the insured principal amount outstanding, while under NAIC SAP, upfront premiums written for financial guaranty insurance contracts are earned on a basis proportionate to the remaining scheduled periodic maturity of principal and payment of interest to the original total principal and interest insured and installment premiums are reflected in income pro-rata over the installment period.
-Additionally, under U.S. GAAP, installment premiums receivable are recorded at the present value of the premiums due over the period of the financial guaranty insurance contract using a discount rate which reflects the risk-free rate at the inception of the financial guaranty insurance contract; - Under U.S. GAAP, unearned premium reserves are reported gross of amounts ceded to reinsurers, while under NAIC SAP, such amounts are reported net of amounts ceded to reinsurers; - Under U.S. GAAP, policy acquisition costs and commissions are deferred and amortized or accreted as the related premium is earned, while under NAIC SAP policy acquisition costs and commissions are included in operations as incurred or due only to the extent that the ceding commissions paid do not exceed the anticipated acquisition cost of the business ceded and if exceeded, a liability is established and amortized pro rata over the effective period; - Under U.S. GAAP, surplus notes are reported as liabilities, while under NAIC SAP, surplus notes are reported in a separate caption within surplus; - Under U.S. GAAP, interest on surplus notes is accrued as an expense and reported as a liability based on the contractual due dates of the surplus notes, while under NAIC SAP, interest on surplus notes is reported as an expense and reported as a liability when the Department approves payment; - Under U.S. GAAP, there is no concept of nonadmitted assets and the Company uses judgment and estimates to determine if the carry value of assets has been impaired, while under NAIC SAP, assets designated as nonadmitted assets such as deferred tax assets, furniture and equipment, prepaid expenses and receivable balances more than ninety days overdue are excluded from assets and charged to statutory unassigned surplus; - Under U.S. GAAP, unpaid losses and loss adjustment expenses are: (i) reported gross of amounts ceded to reinsurers, (ii) are reported net of related unearned premiums and (iii) are discounted at the risk-free rate, while under NAIC SAP such amounts are: (iv) reported net of amounts ceded to reinsurers, (v) are not reported net of related unearned premiums and (vi) are discounted at the rate of return on admitted invested assets; - Under U.S. GAAP, deferred taxes are reflected in the statement of operations, while under NAIC SAP the admissible deferred income tax assets and deferred tax liabilities and charges in admissible net deferred tax balances are recorded directly to unassigned surplus; - Under NAIC SAP, a liability for a mandatory contingency reserve is reported and charged directly to unassigned surplus, while no such liability is required under U.S. GAAP; and
+- Under U.S. GAAP, surplus notes are reported as liabilities, while under NAIC SAP, surplus notes are reported in a separate caption within surplus; - Under U.S. GAAP, interest on surplus notes is accrued as an expense and reported as a liability based on the contractual due dates of the surplus notes, while under NAIC SAP, interest on surplus notes is reported as an expense and reported as a liability when the Department approves payment; - Under U.S. GAAP, there is no concept of nonadmitted assets and the Company uses judgment and estimates to determine if the carry value of assets has been impaired, while under NAIC SAP, assets designated as nonadmitted assets such as deferred tax assets, furniture and equipment, prepaid expenses and receivable balances more than ninety days overdue are excluded from assets and charged to statutory unassigned surplus; - Under U.S. GAAP, unpaid losses and loss adjustment expenses are: (i) reported gross of amounts ceded to reinsurers, (ii) are reported net of related unearned premiums and (iii) are discounted at the risk-free rate, while under NAIC SAP such amounts are: (iv) reported net of amounts ceded to reinsurers, (v) are not reported net of related unearned premiums and (vi) are discounted at the rate of return on admitted invested assets; - Under U.S. GAAP, deferred taxes are reflected in the statement of operations, while under NAIC SAP the admissible deferred income tax assets and deferred tax liabilities and charges in admissible net deferred tax balances are recorded directly to unassigned surplus; - Under NAIC SAP, a liability for a mandatory contingency reserve is reported and charged directly to unassigned surplus, while no such liability is required under U.S. GAAP; and - Under NAIC SAP, a liability for unsecured reinsurance recoverables due from unauthorized reinsurers is recorded based on criteria established by the NAIC and charged directly to surplus, while under U.S. GAAP the Company establishes an amount for uncollectible reinsurance recoverables based on the credit quality of the reinsurer and the Company's judgment.

-Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2021 and 2020
+Notes to Statutory Financial Statements, continued For the Years Ended December 31, 2022 and 2021